by Matt Slick

 Finally, may the Lord use this movie to bring many into His kingdom.

 The gospel is that Jesus died for sinners on the cross, was buried, and rose from the dead (1 Cor.
 15:1-4).
 His death was a sacrifice that turns away the wrath of God (1 John 2:2).
 This is the only way to be saved.

-If you are not a Christian but want to be delivered from the righteous judgment of God upon you due to your sin against Him, then come to the One who died for the sins of the world.
+If you are not a Christian and want to be delivered from the righteous judgment of God upon you due to your sin against Him, then come to the One who died for the sins of the world.
 Come to the One who died for sinners (Matt.
 11:28).
 Turn from your sins.
 Believe and trust in Jesus.
-Receive Jesus, who is God in flesh, who died and rose from the dead, (1 Cor.
+Receive Jesus, who is God in flesh, who died and rose from the dead (1 Cor.
 15:1-4) as your Lord and Savior.
 Ask Jesus to forgive you of your sins.
 Receive Christ (John 1:12).
-Only He can wash you clean from your sins, and only Jesus can deliver you from the righteous judgment of a holy and infinite God.
+Only He can wash you clean from your sins and only Jesus can deliver you from the righteous judgment of a holy and infinite God.
 Pray to Jesus.
 Seek Him.
 Ask Him to save you.